ocupop/mapbox-locate/src/_sessions/map-free-reality-location-in-a-post-mobile-world.md

   interfaces for navigation and gaming exist in augmented reality.
 App developers need new frameworks and reality-grade location data to build the next generation of spatially-enabled augmented reality experiences.
 It’s harder than anything we have ever done in mapping to date.
-Hear the stories from the people building the invisible map and how they see AR permeating our daily experiences in the real world.
+Stories from the people building the invisible map.
-track: '2'
 timeslot: d1_slot1
-stage:
+stage: stage2
 speakers:
+  - adam-debreczeni
 categories:
   - AR / VR / Unity
 short_summary: